UncleRus/esp-idf-lib/examples/led_strip_spi/README.md

 stiff enough.
 A `SK9822` draws up to 60 mA.
 A cheap `ESP32` development board with `AMS1117` can source 8 `WS2812` pixels from USB 5V `VIN` _with_ the default example code.

+Make data lines short.
+The clock speed is an order of `Mhz`.

 `SK9822` is 5V device but you _might_ be able to drive it from ESP32, which is 3.3V device, without level shifter.
 See also [README.md for led_strip](../led_strip/README.md).